 3. Discretionary Exemptions (DEs)

-Discretionary Exemptions (DEs) are exemptions whose criteria is determined by ODHS.
-As best practice, FNS has recommended that DEs are applied by regional areas (i.e., counties) as it makes their tracking and equitable application.
-DEs can be used to exempt work requirements one month at a time for a single person with an ABAWD status.
+Discretionary Exemptions (DEs) are exemptions approved by FNS which can be used by the state agency to exempt work requirements, one month at a time, for a single individual with an ABAWD status.
+As best practice, FNS recommends DEs are applied by regional areas (i.e., counties) as it makes their tracking and equitable application possible.
 State agencies who overuse DEs are issued financial penalties.
 Oregon has decided to use DEs in a limited number of counties who don’t have a local WorkSource center, are considered extreme-rural￼ or have limited access to employment services.

 Not all of Oregon will be subject to the SNAP time limits in July 2023